- On July 27, 2022

 She continued the investigation of Professor Paul Kosok, whom she met in 1940 while living in the city of Lima.

-Maria Reiche arrived in the city of Nazca for the first time on December 17th, 1941, just a few days before the summer solstice take place in the southern hemisphere.
+Maria Reiche arrived in the city of Nazca for the first time on December 17th, 1941, just a few days before the summer solstice take.

 She spent the night in the hotel of Nasca, in the hotel “Royal”, today on the third block of Lima Street.